1970 Convention

 On the Sixth Day of the 1970 General Convention, held in Houston, Texas, the Committee on Theological Education of the House of Deputies recommended the adoption of HD #41, which would “affirm that women are eligible to seek and accept ordering to the diaconate and the priesthood and to be ordained and consecrated to the episcopate.”
 The Journal of Convention notes that “the matter was debated at great length” on the legislative floor, representing just a portion of the vast debate which had been raging around the issue for months in advance of Convention.

-A substitute resolution was introduced, removing any approval of women’s ordination and instead charged the Church to bring the question “to the widest Anglican and ecumenical discussion and debate during the next triennium, including the Anglican Consultative Body.”
-Delegates also urged that the matter should be presented to the churches with whom PECUSA was seeking unity, including the Roman Catholic and Orthodox churches.
+A substitute resolution was introduced, removing any approval of women’s ordination and instead charged the church to bring the question “to the widest Anglican and ecumenical discussion and debate during the next triennium, including the Anglican Consultative Body.”
+Deputies also urged that the matter should be presented to the churches with whom PECUSA was seeking unity, including the Roman Catholic and Orthodox churches.
 After a long debate, a vote was taken on the substitution, and it was defeated.
 A vote by orders on the original resolution was taken and passed by the lay deputies, but it failed to pass the clergy.
 Proponents of women’s ordination would have to regroup and turn their energies towards the next meeting, slated for 1973 in Louisville, Kentucky.